mlamarques/hoot-app/Jornal.md

 ## 7 march - Deploy vercel
 when creating a new project in vercel, in the configuration, overwrite build settings with: CI= npm run build

+## 8 march - Using window size to render isComponents
+I was making the app responsive to smaller devices, and was planning to using only CSS.
+But at some point I noticed I'd have to use some variable to store the window size so I could render components using ternary.

+I had to refector my user card component (the one that logs you out), because its structure was too hard for making it responsive, and I also wanted to be closer to the twitter app.
+I made it position fixed, and used the component Ref to get the width of the Nav bar.
+I had some difficulty with getting the component width using useEffect, because the Nav component was rendering before the Main component was mount, so the Ref was setting the width before all component of the page were rendered, so I did some research and found a solution using ResizeObserver.

 ## What's next?
 - use [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) to secure the connection and the data
 - get a [free TLS certificate](https://letsencrypt.org/about/)
 - Cache request results
 - Add another language support
+- Use websockets for messaging